rudderlabs/github-action-updated-pods-notifier/README.md

 ### `body`

 **Optional** Please provide a description for the issue.
-The default description is: "Update the `outdated-pod-names` SDK from the current version `x.y.z` to the `x.y.z`."
+The default description is: "Update the `outdated-pod-names` SDK from the current version `x.y.z` to the latest version `x.y.z`."

 ### `assignee`